The Place to Be Since 1200 B.C.

 It's no accident that the Tucson region is home to more than a million residents and host to more than 7 million visitors a year.
 There's something magical about this place where the Santa Cruz and Rillito Rivers converge, where five mountain ranges form a protected valley, and where majestic saguaros stand guard on the desert floor while aspen and pine whisper high above them on the mountain peaks.

 Located in Southern Arizona, Tucson was founded on August 20, 1776—an event celebrated annually at Tucson's birthday party, La Fiesta de San Agustín.
 But people had long before felt something special here and made it their home.
 In fact, the area we call Tucson is one of the oldest continually inhabited areas in North America.

-Hohokam Indians lived and farmed here for 4,000 years before Spanish missionaries and soldiers arrived in the late 1600s.
-In the 1700s, these "newcomers" established the Presidio San Agustín del Tucson and the Mission San Xavier del Bac -- the two most iconic and historic structures in the region.
-"The Old Pueblo," as the adobe-walled Tucson Presidio became known, is Tucson's nickname to this day.
+Hohokam Indians lived and farmed here for 4,000 years before Spanish missionaries and soldiers arrived in the late 1600s and eventually established the Presidio San Agustín del Tucson and the Mission San Xavier del Bac—the two most iconic and historic structures in the region.
+"The Old Pueblo," as the adobe-walled Presidio became known, remains Tucson's nickname to this day.

 A joint effort of the Metropolitan Tucson Convention & Visitors Bureau and Imagine Greater Tucson.